 Unfortunately, outside of REITs, buying your own rental properties or investing passively through syndications or funds are excluded from these compensation models.

-Everyone is motivated by incentives, whether it’s obvious or an unintentional thing.
+Everyone is motivated by incentives, whether it’s obvious or unintentional thing.
 We’re human beings and incentive drives our actions.
 This is primarily a great thing because it fuels us to work hard, stretch and try new things, and also be innovative.
 It’s helped us get where we’re at today.

 However, that incentive can also force us to decide what we should focus on and what we shouldn’t.